Veguinho/plug-js/docs/quick-start.md

 user's interests include "rental" and location's city is "New York"
 ```

-To see the list of expressions and variables available, click on the _"Cheat Sheet"_ link at the top of the page.
+> To see the full list of expressions and variables available, click on the _"Cheat Sheet"_ link at the top of the page.

 ### Evaluating Expressions Programmatically